EXCLUSIVE-BNSF puts moratorium on adding more oil tank cars - sources

 A trader said the investments in tracks and manpower have helped, but "we're still far from where we were in the summer of 2013 when it all started going downhill."

 "I would not want to be the guy at BNSF having to decide who comes first," said one of the sources.
-(Reporting by Jarrett Renshaw and Catherine Ngai in New York; editing by Jonathan Leff, John Pickering and Matthew Lewis)
+(Reporting by Jarrett Renshaw and Catherine Ngai in New York, editing by Jonathan Leff and John Pickering)

 AMMAN, March 13 Aid workers are in a "race against time" to prevent famine threatening millions of people in Yemen, a senior U.N. official said in Monday.